The Daily Dose/Saturday, April 6, 2024

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow tells a boring story to a photographer.
+The Diary of a Nobody – Sparrow laments the coming of spring.
 Today’s Diary.

 ———